To register for the SUNY Cortland College Ski or Snowboard course, you will need to go to the following site:

 Students must register for the course with both the College’s RPLS Dept. and Greek Peak.
 You may register with the RPLS Dept. during pre-registration or up until the first class meeting.
-Be sure to register for the section you need (one section includes equipment rental and the other section is for students who will supply their own equipment).
+Be sure to register for the section you need: REC 111 Snowboarding or REC 112 Skiing.
 This course will be bursared through SUNY Cortland.

 Fees and Payment:

-Check with the RPLS Dept for cost of this course.
 The course will be invoiced to your college account.
+Costs are as follows:

 Be sure to dress warmly.
-Outer clothing should be windproof and snow shedding.
+Outer clothing should be windproof and waterproof.
 It is better to over dress and shed additional layers than to lack the appropriate clothing.